mozilla/bigquery-backfill/backfill/2026-05-26-glean-v2-table-swap/README.md

 Follow up to the initial plan in https://docs.google.com/document/d/1STMFrEpK6UPLKJGGojESJ_rniGAg3yf4RMo8H0RAeps/edit?tab=t.0

+## Retroactive Changes

+This section is from after the swap, noting things that should be changed in the next iteration.
+I'm keeping the actual step below the same to keep the history.

+- Do stable table backups for prod at the start
+- Don't need to turn of sink loader until verifying schema generation is good, reduces sink downtime
+- Need to force deploy ingestion sink in jenkins
+- Need to look into optimizing the selects in the copy_live_data script
+- May need to recreate event_monitoring_live_v1 for some apps afterwards because they include every ping with events which may also have metrics

 ## Goal

 Replace the existing v1 glean live and stable tables with the backfilled v2 tables that